epccs/RPUftdi/readme.md

 ## [Hardware](./Hardware)

-Hardware files are in Eagle, there is also some testing, evaluation, and schooling notes for referance.
+Hardware files and notes for referance.

 ## Example